emilylabram/blog/posts/2021-03-24-power-and-privilege.md

 ## 1. Start planning early

 I used to procrastinate over planning workshops as I felt I had to do it all myself.
-I'd leave it until the night before and prep slides until late.

 This last-minuteness created stress for my team - especially the introverts.